Red Sox vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Verdugo and the Boston Red Sox play Corbin Carroll and the Arizona Diamondbacks at Chase Field on Saturday.
-First pitch is at 7:15 PM ET.
+Tanner Houck gets the nod on the mound for the Boston Red Sox looking to slow down Corbin Carroll and the Arizona Diamondbacks on Sunday at 4:10 PM ET.

-The Diamondbacks are +115 moneyline underdogs for this matchup against the favorite Red Sox (-140).
-Boston is the favorite on the run line (-1.5 with +120 odds).
-The matchup's over/under has been listed at 9 runs.
+The Diamondbacks are the favorite in this one, at -115, while the underdog Red Sox have -105 odds to win.
+Boston (-1.5) is the favorite on the run line.
+The game's over/under is listed at 9 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.